Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Introduction

 \subsection{The Pseudo-Hopf Bifurcation}

-As said before, the Pseudo-Hopf bifurcation is a useful method to increase by one the number of limit cycles when investigating the cyclicity of monodromic singularities in $\Sigma$ of the Filippov vector field \eqref{sistemainicial} (see, for instance, \cite{cruz19,GouTor20}).
-This bifurcation phenomenon has been firstly mentioned by Filippov in his book \cite{Filippov88} (see item b of page 241).
+The Pseudo-Hopf bifurcation has been firstly mentioned by Filippov in his book \cite{Filippov88} (see item b of page 241).
 In what follows we present the formal statement of the pseudo-Hopf bifurcation in the case of the so-called invisible two-fold singularity which, in our terminology, corresponds to a $(2,2)$-monodromic tangential singularity.

-\begin{proposition} Assume that the Filippov vector field $Z$, given by \eqref{sistemainicial}, has a $(2,2)$-monodromic tangential singularity at the origin with non-vanishing second Lyapunov coefficient $V_2$.
-Consider the 1-parameter family of Filippov vector fields
+\begin{proposition} Assume that the Filippov system $Z$, given by \eqref{sistemainicial}, has a $(2,2)$-monodromic tangential singularity at the origin with non-vanishing second Lyapunov coefficient $V_2$.
+Consider the 1-parameter family of Filippov systems

 Then, given a neighborhood $U\subset \R^2$ of $(0,0),$ there exists a neighborhood $I\subset\R$ of $0$ such that the following statements hold for every $b\in I$: \begin{itemize} \item If $\sgn(b)=-\sgn(\delta V_2)$, then $Z_{b}$ has a hyperbolic limit cycle in $U$ surrounding a sliding segment (see Figure \ref{figpseudo}).
 In addition, the hyperbolic limit cycle is stable (resp. unstable) provided that $V_{2}<0$ (resp. $V_{2}>0$).